 Can CIPN be prevented?

 So far, there’s no sure way to prevent CIPN.
-But this is a major problem for some people, and doctors are looking for treatments that work.
+But this is a major problem for some people, and doctors are looking for medicines that work.
 A lot of research is being done in this area.
 Clinical trials are needed so that volunteers can help researchers find out more about what helps.
 Talk with your doctor if you are interested in getting into a clinical trial looking at CIPN.

 What can be done to help lower the risk of CIPN?